warren-bank/mirror-XMail-mail-server/Readme.txt

 	Fixed a bug in the new masquerading feature of XMail ( POP3LINKS.TAB ).
 	Fixed a bug that makes XMail crashes when a mail loop condition is detected.
 	Removed the strict RFC compliant check on messages.
+Date 25-11-2000		0.65
+	Complete Linux library rewrite, now using PThread library instead of forking.
+	Solaris/SPARC port added ( HPUX/PARISC incoming ).
+	Removed the -Ma flags for the maximum number of accounts coz it's no more needed due the new Linux system library ( now the memory shares is given for free instead of having to rely on IPC ).
+	Removed the -Mk parameter due the IPC stuff removal.
+	Extra domain aliases has been added ( see ALIASES.TAB section ).
+	A new feature has been added to XMail to enable XMail users to prepare mail files in a given format, put them in /spool/local directory and get them delivered by the server ( see "XMail local mailer" section ).
+	Two new directories  "local"  and  "temp"  must be created inside the  "spool"  directory.
+	The meaning of the command line param "-Mr ..." has changed from days to hours.